Terms & Conditions

 12.1 Each of the parties excludes all implied conditions and warranties from these terms, except any condition or warranty (such as conditions and warranties implied by the Competition and Consumer Act 2010 and equivalent State acts) which cannot by law be excluded (“Non-excludable Condition“).

 12.2 Each of the parties limits its liability for:

-12.3 Subject to clauses 12.1 and 12.2, Fairfax excludes all other liability to the Customer for any costs, expenses, losses and damages incurred in relation to Advertising published by Fairfax, whether that liability arises in contract, tort’s or under statute.
-Without limitation, neither party will, in any circumstances, be liable to the other for any indirect or consequential losses, loss of profits, loss of revenue or loss of business opportunity.
+12.3 Subject to clauses 12.1, neither party will, in any circumstances, be liable to the other for any indirect or consequential losses, loss of profits, loss of revenue or loss of business opportunity.

-12.4 The Customer indemnifies Fairfax and its officers, employees, contractors and agents (the “Indemnified“) against any costs, expenses, losses, damages and liability suffered or incurred by the Indemnified arising from the Customer’s breach of these Terms and any negligent or unlawful act or omission of the Customer in connection with the Advertising.
+12.4 Subject to clause 12.2, the Customer indemnifies Fairfax and its officers, employees, contractors and agents (the “Indemnified“) against any costs, expenses, losses, damages and liability suffered or incurred by the Indemnified arising from the Customer’s breach of these Terms and any negligent or unlawful act or omission of the Customer in connection with the Advertising.

 13.1 Fairfax collects a Customer’s personal information to provide the Advertising to the Customer and for invoicing purposes.
 Fairfax may disclose this personal information to its related bodies corporate, to credit reporting agencies and other third parties as part of provision of the Advertising and for overdue accounts, to debt collection agencies to recover amounts owing.

 13.2 Fairfax provides some published Advertising to third party service providers.
 Where such Advertising contains personal information, Customer consents to the disclosure of their personal information in the advertising to third parties and to the personal information being republished by a third party.